NicholasAngel999/obsidian-notes/third-year/assignment_folder/secret_intelligence/AS1 Planning.md

 The use of the word "baits" is crucial.
 It implies that kindness is a trap.
 Crusso views loyalty as a transaction - if you offer a spy safety you can purchase his allegiance. this is sophisticated psychological approach to turning agents.

+### Economy of truth
+"These (to get credit with the enemy) must sometimes give him true information of what passeth on the other side..."

+"...but of such things, and at such times, as they do no hurt."